d-iii-s/msim/doc/tutorial/riscv-virtual-memory.rst

 This way, all non-zero PTEs are displayed (and indeed, there are 9 of them ;-) ).

-If you don't want to dump the content of the currently active pagetable, but would rather specify it by its (physical) address, you can use the ``sptd`` command.
+If we don't want to dump the content of the currently active pagetable, but would rather specify it by its (physical) address, we can use the ``sptd`` command, where the ``s`` stands for simulated.

 .. code:: msim